Kombuss/QFPD-analysis-scripts/README.md

 # Momentum and real space data analysis

+> [!WARNING]
+> Script still at development/testing stage.
+Keep in mind that code is not thoroughly tested yet and error handling will be added.
+Therefore all comments, suggestions and bug reports are welcome.

 MATLAB® live script for basic analysis of dispersion (k-space) and real-space energy profile (r-space) data in .spe files.
 Created for the usage of the Quantum Fluids in Photonic Devices research group of Wrocław University of Science and Technology.
 Mainly for analyzing exciton-polariton dispersion.

 ## Instalation